dgerabagi/data-curation-environment/flattened_repo.md

 -   **Problem:** It's difficult to remember why a particular AI response was good or bad, especially when looking back at the history via the Cycle Navigator.
 -   **Proposed Solution:**
     1.  **Rating/Annotation UI:** Add a small section to each tab allowing the user to give a thumbs up/down rating and add a short text note (e.g., "Works, but inefficient" or "Best solution, very clean").
+This includes highlighting specific sections of code to associate with a comment.
     2.  **Persistence:** These annotations would be saved as part of the `dce_history.json` file, associated with that specific response.
     3.  **Benefit:** When navigating back through cycles, these notes would provide valuable context about the quality and outcome of each AI suggestion, enhancing the "knowledge graph" of the project.
 -   **Technical Notes:** This requires extending the data model in `A39` and adding the corresponding UI elements and state management.